 Cell phones that are turned on, visible, or being used during class, rehearsals, concerts/performances may be confiscated according to the following policy by any member of the camp staff:

-- First Offense: The cell phone will be confiscated for a period of 24 hours.
+- Second Offense: The cell phone or device will be confiscated for a period of 24 hours.

-- Second Offense: The cell phone or device will be confiscated for the duration camp.
+- Third Offense: The cell phone or device will be confiscated for the duration camp.
 The item will be returned to the camper at check-out.

 If a camper's cell phone is confiscated, parents will still be able to contact the camper either through the Camp Office or the Southgate Campus Centre.